DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Implementation and Task Details

-In this problem $\mathcal{P}_{y}$, as shown in Fig. \ref{fig:tasks}, the spacecraft is planned to start from a Geostationary Transfer Spiral (blue) and reach a stable manifold arc (green) of a Halo orbit near $L_1$ Lagrange point (green).
+\paragraph{Problem formulation and solving.} In this problem $\mathcal{P}_{y}$, as shown in Fig. \ref{fig:tasks}, the spacecraft is planned to start from a Geostationary Transfer Spiral (blue) and reach a stable manifold arc (green) of a Halo orbit near $L_1$ Lagrange point (green).
 A candidate trajectory solution is plotted in orange.
 The CR3BP is a chaotic system, where a smaller perturbation will lead to a significantly different final trajectory.
 Therefore, trajectory optimization of this problem contains many local optima.
 We choose the conditional parameter $y \in [0.1, 1.0]$ Newton to be the maximum allowable thrust of the spacecraft.

-We test our proposed diffusion models and the baseline with 200 initial guesses on $\mathcal{P}_{y}$ with an unseen $y = 0.15$ Newton.
+We use the forward-backward shooting method to formulate the trajectory optimization problem in Eq. \eqref{eq: parameterized optimization}.
 For the spacecraft, we set the constant specific impulse (CSI) $I_{sp} = 1000$ s.
 The initial dry mass is 300 kg and the initial fuel mass is 700 kg.

-We use the forward-backward shooting method to formulate the trajectory optimization problem in Eq. \eqref{eq: parameterized optimization}.
 We choose $T$ discretized control segments where $T=20$ and the control $u$ are uniformly applied on each segment.
 The variable $x$ to optimize is as follows:

 where $t_{\text{burn}}, t_{\text{coast}}^{\text{initial}}, t_{\text{coast}}^{\text{final}}$ are the effective burning time for the engine, initial and final coast time, $m_f$ is the final mass, and $u_i$ is a three-dimensional thrust control of the spacecraft.
 The objective is defined as $J(x;y)=- m_f$, which is to minimize fuel expenditure.
 The constraint $g$ is the midpoint agreement when integrating dynamics from forward and backward.
 The problem parameter $y$ is the maximum allowable thrust for the spacecraft and is bounded by $[0.1, 1]$ Newton.
 To integrate the dynamics, we use the Runge-Kutta-Fehlberg 5-4th order (RK54) method \citep{fehlberg1969klassische}.